googleapis/java-pubsublite-spark/samples/README.md

 ## Common issues
 1. Permission not granted. <br>
    This could happen in when creating topic and subscription, or submitting job to Dataproc cluster.
-   Make sure the account/service account is granted with edit permissions for Pub/Sub Lite and Dataproc.
-Also the Dataproc cluster should have `scope=cloud-platform` to be able to access other cloud resources within the same project such as Pub/Sub Lite.
+   Make sure the account/service account has `editor` permission for Pub/Sub Lite and Dataproc.
+   Dataproc cluster should have `scope=cloud-platform` to be able to access other cloud resources within the same project such as Pub/Sub Lite.